-With journalistic skill, heart, and hope, Requiem for the Massacre reckons with the racial tension in Tulsa, Oklahoma one hundred years after the most infamous act of racial violence in American history
+With journalistic skill, heart, and hope, Requiem for the Massacre reckons with the tension in Tulsa, Oklahoma, one hundred years after the most infamous act of racial violence in American history

-More than one hundred years ago, the city of Tulsa, Oklahoma perpetrated a massacre against its Black residents.
-For generations, the true story was ignored, covered up, and diminished by those in power and in a position to preserve a racist status quo.
-Blending memoir and immersive journalism, RJ Young shows how today Tulsa combats its racist past while still remaining all too tolerant of racial injustice.
-A collage of Black lives one hundred years after the massacre shows how things have changed and how they have not.
-Requiem for the Massacre includes interviews from survivors of the massacre and their descendants, as well as research from historical archives at the Greenwood Cultural Center, the University of Tulsa, and other sources, culminating in current efforts to excavate an empty sunken patch of land believed to be the site of an unmarked mass grave of victims of the massacre.
+More than one hundred years ago, the city of Tulsa, Oklahoma, perpetrated a massacre against its Black residents.
+For generations, the true story was ignored, covered up, and diminished by those in power and in a position to preserve the status quo.
+Blending memoir and immersive journalism, RJ Young shows how, today, Tulsa combats its racist past while remaining all too tolerant of racial injustice.

 Requiem for the Massacre is a cultural excavation of Tulsa one hundred years after one of the worst acts of domestic terrorism in U.S. history.
 Young focuses on unearthing the narrative surrounding previously all-Black Greenwood District while challenging an apocryphal narrative that includes so-called “Black Wall Street,” Booker T. Washington, and Black exceptionalism.
 Young provides a firsthand account of the centennial events commemorating Tulsa’s darkest day, as the city attempts to reckon with its self-image, commercialization of its atrocity, and the aftermath of the massacre that shows how things have changed and how they have stayed woefully the same.